-Inconsistencies between a master and slave dataserver can occur for a number
+Inconsistencies between a Primary and Replica dataserver can occur for a number of reasons, including:

 A database failure causes a database or table to become corrupted.

 When a failure to apply transactions occurs, the problem must be resolved, either by skipping or ignoring the transaction, or fixing and updating the underlying database so that the transaction can be applied.